Todd Timberlake’s Home Page

 Classical Mechanics with Maxima guides undergraduate students in the use of Maxima―a computer algebra system―in solving problems in classical mechanics.
 It functions well as a supplement to a typical classical mechanics textbook.
 When it comes to problems that are too difficult to solve by hand, computer algebra systems that can perform symbolic mathematical manipulations are a valuable tool.
 Maxima is particularly attractive in that it is open-source, multiple-platform software that students can download and install free of charge.
 Lessons learned and capabilities developed using Maxima are easily transferred to other, proprietary software.
 Published by Springer in 2015.
 Click the image to purchase this book from Amazon, or use the Teaching menu above to find resources for teaching with this book.

-I teach a variety of courses including historical astronomy courses for non-science majors, introductory physics courses for life science majors, computational physics for physics and engineering students, and occasionally upper level physics courses like classical mechanics and quantum mechanics.
-I also teach an Honors course on extraterrestrial life.
-I am particularly interested in using computers to teach physics and astronomy, and using the history of science to teach science to non-majors.
+I teach a variety of courses including historical astronomy courses for non-science majors, introductory physics courses for life science majors, computational physics for physics and engineering students, and occasionally upper level physics courses like classical mechanics and quantum mechanics, as well as an Honors course on extraterrestrial life.
+My strongest teaching interests are using computers to teach physics and astronomy, and using the history of science to teach science to non-majors.
+I am a member of the Open Source Physics collaboration which was recently awarded the American Physical Society’s Award for Excellence in Physics Education and I have won several teaching awards from Berry College.
 For more information about my teaching, please follow the links in the TEACHING menu above.

 - Address: Berry College, PO Box 5004, Mount Berry, GA 30149-5004